codeydude/Capstone-Project/README.md

 ### Features:
 1. Read in data two or more csv files.
-2. Clean data and perform a pandas merge with two or more datasets.
+2. Clean data and perform a pandas merge with two datasets.
-3. Make a Tableau dashboard to display data.
+3. Make a Tableau dashboard to visualize data.
 4. Utilize a virtual enviroment.
+5. Annotate code with markdown cells with clear comments in Jupyter Notebook.

 ## Summary of Findings
 The Euro when compared to the US Dollar looks to be a steady contender until the 2008s Great Recession and the subsequent US Housing Market Crash a couple weeks later where it nosedived almost 11% from €1.2297 to €1.4393 from the beginning of that year to September of that year.
 It did, however, recover 2 months later on 11/04/2008 on the day of the US Presidential Election, which saw Barack Hussein Obama as the winner and President Elect.
 2 of these 3 important events mentioned have origins primarily from the United States with the Recession also mostly originating from the failed banks in America and creating a domino effect with failed banks around the world that snowballed into the Great Recession.
 These events point to the fact that the US based events do definitely affect the value and the buying power of the Euro currency.